s7uvx/BIMSC24-bootcamp-s1-willnash/README.md

 # INTRODUCTION

-This is the test repository for the IAAC MaCAD BIMSC24 bootcamp.
+This is the practice repository for the IAAC MaCAD BIMSC24 bootcamp.